 There are few treks that combine so many different landscapes and brings you so close to the base of 7,000 and 8,000-meter peaks in such a short period of time as the Annapurna Base Camp Trek (ABC).
 ABC helicopter trekking, one way walking all the way to ABC and helicopter fly back to Pokhara provides you to close up Annapurna Himalaya view of world biggest mountains including beautiful Himalayan villages.
-You will be trekking alongside the terraced rice paddies, lush Rhododendron forests and majestic view of Annapurna Range most of the times.
+In ABC Trek With Heli, you will be trekking alongside the terraced rice paddies, lush Rhododendron forests and majestic view of Annapurna Range most of the times.
 Annapurna Base Camp at 4130m is unique and incredibly spectacular, from where you can view majestic peaks of Annapurna Himal, Hiunchuli, Annapurna South, Annapurna ll, Ganagapurna, Annapurna III, Machhapuchhre arranged in a circle surrounding you.

 Upon your arrival in Kathmandu, Great Nepal Representative will pick you up from the airport.
 You will then be transferred to Hotel nearby Thamel as per your request or similar category hotel.
 The tour leader attends a formal briefing about your package.
 We can either visit Great Nepal’s office or take rest at our hotel room.
 Overnight at Hotel.